Running Start

 A student who, at the beginning of their senior academic year, has not met the district’s high school graduation requirements for total credits is eligible to attend Running Start until the end of the school year.
 Students who have completed all the credits needed for high school graduation before the beginning of a school year are not eligible to participate in Running Start in accordance with WAC 392-169-020.

 Running Start funds Fall, Winter and Spring quarters at local community colleges.
-Summer tuition is not included/funded.
+Summer tuition is sometimes funded and depends on a few factors.
+Seek guidance from your Running Start college of choice for their enrollment steps for Summer Quarter.
 Students are responsible for books, fees, and parking.
 Courses numbered 099 or below are not considered part of Running Start and will not be funded by the school district.

 Tuition funding for RS is based on the following BHS class to college credit ratio: